Jai-Solania-29/Jai-Solania-29/README.md

 - 👨‍💻 I’m currently learning **DevOps.**

-- 👯 I’m looking for entry level opportunities as a **DevOps Engineer**
+- 👯 I’m looking for entry-level opportunities as a **DevOps Engineer**

 - 👨‍💻 All of my projects are available at **[My Portfolio](https://jaideep29.netlify.app/)**